LucasDelfino92/morrowindsharp/mwtools.md

 ## TES3Merge, TES3View, TESAME, TESTool

-These tools can be easily run through Mod Organizer 2.
+These tools don't require specific instructions to be run through Mod Organizer 2.

 - [**TES3Merge**](https://www.nexusmods.com/morrowind/mods/46870): used for conflict solving.
 - [**TES3View**](http://www.mediafire.com/file/g10ay0bqynval8s/TES3View_%2528xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL%2529.zip/file): used for general conflict browsing.
   - The version I'm hosting on MediaFire can be downloaded from [**xEdit's Discord**](https://discordapp.com/invite/5t8RnNQ) under **xedit-builds**, called **xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL.7z**.
 Both the folder and the .exe have been renamed to TES3View in order for the tool to work for Morrowind.
-- [**TESTool**](https://en.uesp.net/wiki/Tes3Mod:TESTool): used for conflict solving and plugin cleaning.
 - [**TESAME**](http://mw.modhistory.com/download-95-15443): used for conflict solving and plugin cleaning.

 In your Morrowind **root folder** (where Morrowind.exe is) create one folder for each one of these tools.
 For simplicity and readibility, the file structure should look like this: